Biden traveling to Middle East, meeting with Saudi crown prince next month

 A U.S. intelligence report released by the Biden administration in February 2021 concluded that the crown prince "approved an operation in Istanbul, Turkey, to capture or kill Saudi journalist Jamal Khashoggi," who was critical of the regime.
 In 2019, Mr. Biden vowed to make Saudi Arabia a global "pariah," and when pressed Friday on whether he still views the kingdom that way, he told reporters, "I'm not going to change my view on human rights.
 But as president of the United States, my job is to bring peace if I can.
 And that's what I'm going to try to do."

-During his Middle East trip, Mr. Biden will stop in Israel first, where he is scheduled to visit an area where U.S.-funded defense systems such as the Iron Dome are used, the senior administration official said.
+During his Middle East trip, Mr. Biden will stop in Israel first, where he is scheduled to visit an area where U.S.-funded defense systems such as the Iron Dome are used, a senior administration official previewed to reporters Monday.
 The official said a focus of the visit will be Israel's "increasing integration into the region" through the Abraham Accords, brokered under the Trump administration, and ties with Jordan and Egypt.
-During the first leg of his Middle East trip, the president will also conduct a virtual summit with India, Israel, the United Arab Emirates and the U.S. to discuss food security and other topics.
+During the first leg of his Middle East trip, the president will also conduct a virtual summit of the so-called I2-U2 — India, Israel, the United Arab Emirates and the U.S. — to discuss food security and other topics.

 The final leg of the president's trip will be in Saudi Arabia for a summit with the Gulf Cooperation Council composed of leaders from six Gulf nations (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates) — as well as Iraq, Jordan and Egypt.
 The group is set to discuss climate and infrastructure, human rights and food security.